gabrielfs7/gabrielfelipesoares/_posts/2019-09-11-software-design-architecuture.md

 - How many people does it needs to support?
 - How many rooms does it have?
-- How are they connected / acessible?
+- How are they connected / accessible?
 - What would be the best house position, angle, size?
 - What is the region where the house is located?
 - What materials should I use?